markoboger/SeapalAndroidApp/README.md

 #### 4. Seapal Core Project
   + https://github.com/bsautermeister/de.htwg.seapal.core.git
   + This Project contains the Model and Controller Layer for Seapal.
 It is used both for the server and the android version.
-See the Readme of the SeapalCore for further details.
+See the ReadMe of the SeapalCore for further details.
   + The (with java 6) compiled jar has to be in the libs folder.